kennethreitz-archive/.com/content/pages/colophon.rst

 - I went to George Mason University for a bit, but walked away fast.
 - Years ago, my primary focus was Graphic Design and Photography.
 - I’ve avidly played the drums for over a decade.
 I use traditional grip.
-- My Father is currently persuing a Doctorate in Computational Science.
+- My Father is currently perusing a Doctorate in Computational Physics.

 I Support